-SBRI Healthcare funded Owlstone Medical Ltd, a diagnostics company developing a breathalyzer for disease, today announced that it has successfully raised $11.55 million USD (£9.3 million GBP) financing.
+SBRI Healthcare funded Owlstone Medical Ltd, a diagnostics company developing a breathalyzer for disease, today announced that it has successfully raised $11.55 million (£9.3 million) financing.
 The investment round was led by existing investors, and will be used to commercially launch the company’s breath biomarker R&D services, including the opening of a new high volume clinical facility, and to fund ongoing clinical trials in lung and colon cancer screening.
 The funding follows the original investment of $7 million (£4.9 million) that spun Owlstone Medical out in June 2016.

 Owlstone Medical is leveraging proprietary and proven Field Asymmetric Ion Mobility Spectrometry (FAIMS) technology in its disease breathalyzer product range.
 FAIMS measures volatile organic compound (VOC) metabolites in patient’s breath or bodily fluids which are specific to disease.
 Measurement of VOC biomarkers allows non-invasive diagnosis of disease at a very early stage, to enable more effective treatment and better patient outcomes.